Desperationis/live-toolkit/README.md

 `./bakesquash original.iso filesystem.squashfs` - "Bakes" a filesystem.squashfs file from some other custom ISO (say a USB) into a known good LiveCD ISO.
 Very useful if you need to recover from a single USB image.

 `./tools` - Misc bash functions for scripts.

+`./config` - This is the file that contains the LiveCD-specific directories of some things.
+You can configure this to fit other LiveCDs with ease.

 # Other Info
 ### ISO won't boot up